 How do your tests differ from other companies?
 Cesar Ramirez

 In several ways.
 Many companies and universities provide testing that is limited to 4 or 5 major soil elements.
 Other organizations test much wider ranges.
 In either case, the majority of these organizations are concerned only with the quantity of chemical elements in the soil.

 Timberleaf Soil Testing uses a unique whole-plant environment approach that takes into consideration the total factors needed for healthy plants.
 These factors include sunshine, soil organic matter, soil water, soil air, and essential plant nutrients.

 Our comprehensive testing program includes analysis of all the major and minor chemical elements, plus one of the most important and often the most overlooked factors of plant growth – organic matter.
 Organic matter has a direct affect on soil structure and consequently, soil oxygen and soil moisture as well.

-Is trace mineral testing necessary for growing healthy crops? michael
+Is trace mineral testing necessary for growing healthy crops?
+Cesar Ramirez

 Yes.
 It is not uncommon for most soils to be deficient in one or more of the essential micronutrients, such as boron, iron, or zinc.
 Trace mineral deficiencies can restrict the availability to plants of certain major nutrients, even when a sufficient supply of those nutrients is present in the soil.

-How long will it take to balance my soil? michael
+How long will it take to balance my soil?
+Cesar Ramirez

 This is entirely dependent on the present condition of your soil and how diligently you follow the recommendations given in your Timberleaf Soil Test Summary Report.
 Experience shows it can take nearly 5 years to bring soils up to maximum fertility.
 Generally, you can expect good balance within 3 years.
 You should begin to see significant improvements the first year and continued improvement thereafter.
 Soils cannot be completely adjusted in one year, particularly if your goal is permanent soil improvement.